JLeonelMartins/appliance-store-platform/README.md

 http://localhost:8025
 ```

-The sale notification email should be available in the Mailpit inbox.
+The sale notification email should be available in the Mailpit inbox after creating a sale.

 ---